swiftlang/swift-package-manager/README.md

 Swift will build a single executable called `foo`.

-To the package manager, everything is a package, hence `Package.swift`.
+To taylor, everything is a package, hence `Package.swift`.
 However this does not mean you have to release your software to the wider world: you can develop your app without ever publishing it in a place where others can see or use.
 On the other hand, if one day you decide that your project _should_ be